Goal 6: Policies, processes and practices

 Water conscious building standards

 We apply building standards to minimise water use.
-We follow Building Research Establishment Environmental Assessment Methodology which is the world’s foremost environmental assessment method and rating system for buildings.
+We follow Building Research Establishment Environmental Assessment Methodology (BREEAM) which is the world’s foremost environmental assessment method and rating system for buildings.
 This includes multiple measures to minimise water use during design, construction and operation.

 Our EPM PM7 Code of Practice for Design Teams specifies a requirement for all new builds to reach ‘excellent’ and all major refurbishments to reach ‘very good’ as detailed in section 9.1.8.
 Water reduction is also outlined in section 9.1.11.